Meet The Team

 Juan Carlos is a native from Bogotá, Colombia and a graduate from Universidad Surcolombiana where he received a BA in Education.
 After college he moved to the United States where he pursued becoming a Medical Interpreter in Portland, Oregon and worked for the Public Health Department.

 Upon completion of a two-year service he applied for a third year and was accepted as a Community Health Worker for Peace Corps Response.
-In this new role Juan Carlos trained local members
+In this new role Juan Carlos trained local members in a Ngöbe indigenous community to act as health promoters.
+Medical care in this part of Panama is scarce so he worked together with the community members to develop and disseminate health care curriculum.

 During his service Juan Carlos was introduced to Courts for Kids because they often collaborated with Peace Corps.
 He witnessed the work of former in country director Anibal Cárdenas and was inspired.
 This led him to commit to continue working in development in Panama, and found Courts for Kids to be a perfect fit.